NON-STATE ACTORS IN EDUCATION

 Fee-setting: No information was found.

-Admission selection and processes: Every ECD facility must establish its general operating policies, including establishing the criteria for admission and withdrawal of children into and out of the care facility.
+Admission selection and processes: Every ECD facility is required to establish individual general operating policies, which must include the criteria for admission of children in the day care facility.

 Policies for vulnerable groups: No information was found.